This website is the property of Wise Living Homes Ltd.

 14) STORAGE AND RETENTION OF PERSONAL INFORMATION

-- Personal information (and sensitive personal information) will be kept securely in accordance with SDL’s Information Security and Data Protection Breach Policy.
+- Personal information (and sensitive personal information) will be kept securely in accordance with WISE GROUP’s Information Security and Data Protection Breach Policy.

 - Personal information (and sensitive personal information) that is no longer required will be deleted permanently from our information systems and any hard copies will be destroyed securely.